 People felt safe where they lived.
-One person said "I'm safe here, it is the best move I made" another person said "Oh yes I'm safe, everyone looks after each other".
-One relative told us "[my relative] is absolutely safe here, I am so pleased [my relative] is here it a lovely homely place."
+One person said "I'm safe here, I love it here and the staff are lovely" another person said "Oh yes I'm safe, I don't want to move from here".
+One relative told us "[my relative] is absolutely safe here, they are a wonderful team of people and provide second to none care."
 The home had procedures for ensuring that any concerns about people's safety were appropriately reported.
 All of the staff we spoke with demonstrated an understanding of the type of abuse that could occur and the signs they would look for.
 Staff were clear what they would do if they thought someone was at risk of abuse including who they would report any safeguarding concerns to.
 Staff said they had not needed to report any concerns but would not hesitate to report abuse if they saw or heard anything that put people at risk.
 Staff had received training on protecting people from abuse and records we saw confirmed this.
 They were aware of the whistle-blowing procedure for the service and said that they were confident enough to use it if they needed to.

 People were enabled to take risks and staff ensured that they understood what the consequences of their actions could be.
 A range of risks were assessed to minimise the likelihood of people receiving unsafe care.
 Individual plans of care were reviewed on a regular basis to ensure that risk assessments and care plans were updated regularly or as changes occurred.
-Staff said "Risk assessments are there to help keep people safe, they don't stop us from having fun".
+Staff said "Risk assessments are important because they enable people to still be independent so long as we put certain things in place".
 When accidents did occur the manager and staff took appropriate action to ensure that people received safe treatment.
 Training records confirmed that all staff were trained in emergency first aid.
 Accidents and incidents were regularly reviewed to observe for any incident trends and control measures were put in place to minimise the risks.
-Staff had received training on reducing falls, dementia and end of life care.
+Staff had received training on managing behaviour that challenged the service.
 We saw in training records that this was covered in the induction when people first started working for the home and it was also covered in more detailed training.
-The home had access health professionals where staff can discuss concerns they have in supporting people with individual needs.
+The home had access to the Community Team for People with Learning Disabilities (CTPLD) where staff can discuss concerns they have in supporting people with behaviour that may challenge and the team also provide specific training on peoples individual needs.

 People thought there was sufficient staff available to provide their care and support.
-One person said "There are always enough staff around and the manager is really hands on too."
-The home employs a small number of staff and most staff have worked at the home for a number years, one staff member said "People stay because it's a lovely place to work, the residents always come first and that is what should matter the most."
+The manager told us that there was a bank of staff who supported the home and covered for annual leave and absence, these staff knew the people well and completed the same training as permanent staff.
 Throughout the inspection we saw there was enough staff to meet people's needs.

 People's medicines were safely managed.
-One person said "the staff are always on time when they give me my tablets, it is such a relief I don't have to worry about my tablets now that I am here."
+Medicines were only administered by senior staff.
 The staff confirmed they had received training on managing medicines, which was refreshed annually and competency assessments were carried out.
 Records in relation to the administration, storage and disposal of medicines were well maintained and monthly medicines management audits took place.
-There were detailed one page profiles in place for each person who received medicine detailing any allergies, and how a person takes their medicine.
+There were detailed one page profiles in place for each person who received medicine detailing any allergies, behaviours that may challenge and how a person takes their medicine.
+It was the homes policy that two staff administered medicine and we saw this procedure was followed.